 Too many fonts and colours are messy and confusing so avoid the temptation to use a variety of styles in the same design.
 Keep the site simple and easy for the user to navigate by using a limited number of fonts, colours and effects throughout the web page, section or article that you are designing.

 Use one font family along with two different weights from this group such as regular and bold or italic if it’s available.
-Limit yourself to not more than three typefaces per project including headlines, display text, text copy etc.
+Limit yourself to not more than three typefaces per project including headlines, display text, text copy etc. Check out Creative Fabrica to obtain incredible free fonts!

 It is best to keep the colour palette even simpler so choose either black or white backgrounds combined with basic colours that are complementary and right for your content.
 This depends on what fits your brand image, but avoid too many different combinations and shades.